DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

-# Dell-Precision-7520-OpenCore
+# Dell-Precision-7520-legacy-macOS

+### You're currently in the Catalina Branch.
 ### Before you give this EFI a try, make sure you read [this](#UEFI-settings) and [this](#Generating-your-own-serial-and-Editing-ROM)!

-This repo includes an OpenCore EFI for the Dell Precision 7520.
+This repo includes an OpenCore EFI for the Dell Precision 7520 for old versions of macOS, Catalina in this case.

 Testing on:

 Model | Dell Precision 7520
 ------------- | ---------------
 CPU | Intel Core i7-6820HQ
-iGPU | Intel HD Graphics 530 (spoofed to HD 630) dGPU | NVIDIA Quadro M2200 (disabled)
+iGPU | Intel HD Graphics 530
-RAM | 32 GB DDR4
+dGPU | NVIDIA Quadro M2200 (disabled on Mojave and later) RAM | 32 GB DDR4
 WiFi | Intel® Dual Band-Wireless-AC 8265
-macOS | Ventura 13.5 Beta
+macOS | Catalina 10.15.7

 ## What works?